 For a gummier filling add ½ cup of rice flour to the filling and mix through thoroughly, you may need to adjust spices and seasoning to taste.

-Rather than brushing with oil, here is a list of egg wash substitutes to consider.
+Rather than brushing with oil, here is a list of vegan alternatives to egg wash to consider.

 How To Make Vegan Sausage Rolls

-Wilt the mushrooms by heating oil in a frypan over med-high heat and sweat onions until soft.
-Add finely chopped mushrooms and cook until half wilted.
+Wilt the mushrooms and onions by heating oil in a large frying pan over med-high heat.
 Drain all excess juice using a strainer.
+The filling should not be soggy.

 Combine the veggies and beans.
-Place onion and mushroom in a large mixing bowl, add all remaining filling ingredients and combine.
+Place the wilted onion and mushroom in a large bowl, add all remaining filling ingredients, and combine.

 Assemble The Rolls

-Cut to size.
-Cut into the desired size, brush with oil and sprinkle with sesame seeds.
-Repeat until all filling is used up.
-Place each vegan sausage roll next to each with a gap in between on a lined baking sheet tray.
+Then, brush with oil (or vegan butter) and sprinkle the top of each roll with sesame seeds.
+Repeat until all the filling is used up.
+Place each vegan sausage roll next to each other in a single layer with a gap in between on a lined baking sheet.

 Baking Instructions

-Bake in a preheated fan-forced oven at 180°C (356°F) until golden and flaky, approx. 30 minutes, turning halfway for even baking.
+Bake in a preheated oven (fan-forced) at 180°C (356°F) until golden brown and flaky, approximately 30 minutes, turning halfway for even baking.
 Transfer the baked rolls to a wire rack and allow to cool down for 5 minutes.
 Best served immediately to maximum flakiness.

 What To Serve With?

-Put a couple of these in a lunch box.
+They are also a fun addition to any lunch box, be it kids or adults.
 Check out this list of vegan recipes for kids, you may find other lunch box ideas here.

 Other Vegan Pastries To Try

-Or check out these tasty vegetable curry puffs or these purslane pastries, also made with puff pastry.
+My family love these tasty vegan curry puffs or these purslane filled puff pastries, both made with puff pastry.

 Ingredients